temianibaba/tech258_azure/monitoring_scaling/readme.md

 ## Slap a little bit of user data in there
 ![alt text](images/image17.png)

-## Managing intaces
+## Managing intances
 - **Reimaging:** Replaces instance
 - **Upgrade:** Upgrades the user data/script of any running instances
 ### Differences
 Upgrading will apply any changes that were applied to the scaleset as a whole.
-So for example, if you apply a custom script extension to VMSS1 you need to update the VMSS instances in order for that custom script to actually be applied.
+So for example, if you apply a new user data you need to upgrade the instances in order for that script to actually be applied.

 If you select reimage, it will remove the VMSS instance and replace it with a brand new one.
 This can be used if you are having issues with a single instance and want to essentially delete it and redeploy it.